emmanueltouzery/blog/posts/2016-10-13-teaching-racket.md

 ## Prerequisites

-Racket's standard library functions are obviously named in english.
+Racket's standard library functions are obviously named in English.
 I decided to try as much as possible to translate function names to Slovenian, which is the language my children are fluent in.
 Something like that would be impossible in many traditional languages, but it's no problem do it in `racket` (well, [I still had to